trifrost-js/website/public/9b693e73-9696-4daf-a3ec-ab591897c528/jsx-atomic.md

 - No manual unions
 - Autocomplete works everywhere

-These interfaces are available globally inside **every `<Script>` and `<Module>`**, with no need to import or union types manually.
-Just declare and use anywhere.
+These interfaces are available globally inside every `<Script>` **block or registered Module**, with no need to import or union types manually.

 Let’s say your `Game` component defines its own events and store shape.
-By extending the ambient interfaces below, these types become globally available to all `<Script>` and `<Module>` instances, no imports needed:
+By extending the ambient interfaces below, these types become globally available to all `<Script>` **and Module instances**, no imports needed:
 ```ts
 // types.ts or within your component file
 type GameEvents = {